apache/incubator-brooklyn/docs/use/guide/defining-applications/common-usage.md

 - You can specify the user account to use to login to jclouds initially with the ``loginUser`` property.
   Typically this is auto-detected by jclouds
-  (often ``root``, or ``ubuntu`` or ``ec2-user`` for known Ubuntu or Amazon Linux images), but the strategy isn't foolproof, particularly in some private cloud setups. (jclouds only)
+  (often ``root``, or ``ubuntu`` or ``ec2-user`` for known Ubuntu or Amazon Linux images), but the strategy isn't foolproof, particularly in some private cloud setups. (jclouds only).
+In some cases, you may need to specify a `loginUser.privateKeyFile` if the image you are using doesn't allow ssh password login.

 - Public keys can be specified using ``publicKeyFile``, although these can usually be omitted if they follow the common pattern of being